 If datasets have a definite temporal validity (such as forecasts, which span a definite future interval), the interval during which the datasets are valid must be indicated using the temporalExtent attribute of S100_DatasetDiscoveryMetadata in the exchange catalogue.
 The HDF-5 format also provides for encoding temporal extent in carrier metadata.
 Data products with definite temporal validity for datasets must make the S-100 metadata attributes indicating temporal extent mandatory in discovery metadata in CATALOG.XML.
 They may also define equivalent carrier metadata attributes to embed the same information within the dataset.

-Datasets with irregular of indefinte time validity will have temporalExtent populated only with the start of validity (if valid immediately upon issue, temporalExtent need not be populated at all).
+Datasets with irregular or indefinite time validity will have temporalExtent populated only with the start of validity (if valid immediately upon issue, temporalExtent need not be populated at all).

 If the time at which the successor will be issued is known ahead of time (as for regular forecasts) the Product Specification should require resourceMaintenance metadata attribute in S100_DatasetDiscoveryMetadata to be populated with the interval between datasets.
 They may also define equivalent carrier metadata attributes to embed the same information within the dataset.